 My interests in this area cover the nature, organization and use of documents and information resources of all kinds, applying the insights of documentation, going back to Otlet and Briet, to new forms of digital document.
 This includes the historical development of documents and recorded information, and documentation institutions, with a particular interest in the nineteenth century, when much of our present information environment took shape.
 Because of my educational and work background, I have a particular focus on resources in science and healthcare.
-I also like the idea of landscapes as documents, and have examined the documentation activities of nineteenth century park designers, such as Joseph Paxton.
+I am also interested in the idea of landscapes as documents, and in the documentation activities of nineteenth century park designers, such as Joseph Paxton and Edward Kemp.

 I lead courses at CityLIS on documentation, information resources and information organisation, and on information in specific subject domains.

 Examples of my recent publications in this area are: